sourcegraph/deploy-sourcegraph/README.md

 ## Contributing

 We've made our deployment configurations open source to better serve our customers' needs.
-If there is anything we can do to make deploying Sourcegraph easier just open an issue or a pull request and we will respond promptly!
+If there is anything we can do to make deploying Sourcegraph easier just open an issue [(with the deploy-sourcegraph label in sourcegraph/sourcegraph)](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=deploy-sourcegraph&template=deploy-sourcegraph.md&title=%5Bdeploy-sourcegraph%5D) or a pull request and we will respond promptly!